joshchamberlain/CS471-Assignments-UMLIntro-GitHubTest2/doc/releng/README.md

 ## Commit Hooks
 There is a commit hook that prevents adding tabs to Java files.

+# Creating Releases
+The travis configuration will create a release for any tagged build.
+The suggested release process is to use the script `<project>/releng/prepare-release`.

 # Abandoned Ideas
 Some technologies were investigated but decided against.
 Here are some notes for future reference.